susam/emfy/README.md

     ```

     This command can be invoked by typing `M-x show-current-time RET`.
-    On running this command, the current time should be displayed in
+    On running this command, the current time appears in the echo
-    the echo area for two seconds.
+    area.

   - Create a custom key sequence to invoke the command defined in the
     previous point: